 And world considers them to be exceptionally talented!

-Studies have shown that grit and deep practice (form of practice in which you push yourself just beyond your current skill level and seek feedback on mistakes made) are far more important than talent to become expert in any field.
+Studies have shown that grit and deliberate practice (form of practice in which you push yourself just beyond your current skill level and seek feedback on mistakes made) are far more important than talent to become expert in any field.

 So, it doesn’t matter if your illustrious peers are more talented than you.
 You can surpass them …